jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 - You can pass functions as arguments to functions because they're "just" values
 - Functions that accept functions as arguments are called higher order functions
+- You see this in C# when you pass a function name or a lambda as an argument to LINQ method

 ***